A model for horizontally restricted random square-tiled surfaces: Introduction

-\textbf{Structure of the Paper:} In Section \ref{sec:background} we give the necessary background for the proofs of our results.
+In Section \ref{sec:background} we give the necessary background for the proofs of our results.
 In particular, we give a brief introduction to translation and square-tiled surfaces followed by a concrete definition of the random models we consider.
 Since these models are based on permutations, we also introduce key statistics of random permutations that will be useful in our computations.
 The representation theory of the symmetric and alternating groups play a vital role in our proofs so we also state relevant foundational definitions and past results.
 As permutations of $n$ are intimately tied to integer partitions of $n$, we also briefly introduce some combinatorial tools pertaining to these.

+In Section~\ref{sec:singleBanded} we prove that in the Standard model, the asymptotic probability that a random STS is single-banded is 1 (Theorem \ref{thm:singleBanded}).
 In Section \ref{sec:convergenceofdist} we consider the distribution $P_n$ on $A_n$ that is induced by our HR model.
 In particular we prove that this distribution (when $\alpha < 1/2$) converges to the uniform distribution on $A_n$.
 Section \ref{sec:moments} is devoted to proving Theorem \ref{thm:moments}.
 In Section \ref{sec:topologicalstatistics} we prove Theorems \ref{thm:genusdist}, \ref{cor:expectedgenus} and Corollary \ref{cor:mostlikelyStrataspecific}.
 In this section we also show that the HR model produces connected square-tiled surfaces asymptotically almost surely.
 Finally Section \ref{sec:holonomy} is devoted to proving Theorem \ref{thm:holonomy}.